Homoclinic classes of geodesic flows on rank 1 manifolds: Preliminaries

 is the symbolic space and $\sigma:\Sigma\to\Sigma$, $[\sigma(\un v)]_n=v_{n+1}$, is the {\em left shift}.
 We endow $\Sigma$ with the distance $d(\un v,\un w):={\rm exp}[-\inf\{|n|\in\Z:v_n\neq w_n\}]$.
 The {\em regular set} of $\Sigma$ is

 We will sometimes omit $\sigma$ from the definition, referring to $\Sigma$ as a TMS.
 We only consider TMS that are \emph{locally compact}, i.e. for all $v\in V$ the number of ingoing edges $u\to v$ and outgoing edges $v\to w$ is finite.
-Although we use the same notation, the regular set of $\vf$ and the regular set of $\Sigma$ are not related; we maintain the notation because they are classical in their contexts.

 Given $(\Sigma,\sigma)$ a TMS, let $r:\Sigma\to(0,+\infty)$ be a continuous function.
 For $n\geq 0$, let $r_n=r+r\circ\sigma+\cdots+r\circ \sigma^{n-1}$ be the $n$--th {\em Birkhoff sum} of $r$, and extend this definition for $n<0$ in the unique way such that the {\em cocycle identity} holds: $r_{m+n}=r_m+r_n\circ\sigma^m$, $\forall m,n\in\Z$.